Testimonials

 Field Development Manager North Qld, SU Australia

-Our school community value the support we receive from Fuel for Schools.
+Our school community values the support we receive from Fuel for Schools.

 Kirwan SS, supported by Fuel for Schools, delivers a breakfast program every Monday and Friday morning.
 8 to 10 Loaves of bread pass through our school toasters each breakfast morning, serving up around 200 slices of toast.
 With one slice each, and possibly some selected kids having a couple, the Breaky program services around 150 students each morning.